rhaprace/New-React-Native/README.md

 - `convex/` - Convex backend code (schema, mutations, queries)
 - `providers/` - Context providers for the application
 - `styles/` - Global styles
+- `services/` - Service modules for API interactions
+- `scripts/` - Utility scripts for development and deployment

+### Server-Side Code Separation

+For deployment, server-side code should be separated from client-side code.
+See [DEPLOYMENT.md](DEPLOYMENT.md) for detailed instructions on how to properly separate and deploy server and client code.

+The following directories/files contain server-side code that should not be bundled with the client app:

+- `convex/` - All Convex backend code
+- `services/paymentService.ts` - Server-side payment processing

 ## Development Resources